1024pix/matomo-buildpack/README.md

 [Matomo](https://matomo.org) is a free and open source web analytics application, designed to be an open and compliant with GDPR alternative to Google Analytics.

-It is mainly a PHP + MySQL/MariaDB application (with a little big of AngularJS).
+It is mainly a PHP + MySQL/MariaDB application (with a little bit of AngularJS).

 ![](docs/screenshot.webp)